Why you can trust The Zebra

 |Tacoma Average (annual)||Washington Average||National Average|

 The difference in auto insurance rates from company to company can be substantial.
 For a typical driver, USAA offers Tacoma's cheapest rates.
 We've gathered the best cheap car insurance companies in Tacoma below.
-You should only use this list as a starting point: it's important to compare quotes specific to your unique driving profile.
+You should only use this list as a starting point: it's important to see quotes specific to your unique driving profile.

 TACOMA CAR INSURANCE PREMIUMS BY COMPANY